madelinefromtableau/TC22-tableau-extension-sfdc-writeback/README.md

 ![tab_dashboard](https://github.com/madelinefromtableau/TC22-tableau-extension-sfdc-writeback/blob/main/pic18.png?raw=true)

-2. Drag a new Dashboard Extension object to the dashboard, and click the button for **Access Local Extension**.
+2. Find the dashboard extension button in the bottom left corner of your dashboard layout menu.
+Drag a new Dashboard Extension object to the top right of the dashboard, and click the button for **Access Local Extension**.
 Navigate to your .trex file and select it, in order to add it to your dashboard.

 ![add_extension_to_dash](https://github.com/madelinefromtableau/TC22-tableau-extension-sfdc-writeback/blob/main/pic19.png?raw=true)